Health: Diet

 Percentage of overweight or obese population in 2010.
 Data source: OECD's iLibrary.

 Percentage of obese population in 2010.
 Data source: OECD's iLibrary.

 An important way to maintain one's personal health is to have a healthy diet.
 A healthy diet includes a variety of plant-based and animal-based foods that provide nutrients to the body.
 Such nutrients provide the body with energy and keep it running.
-Nutrients help build and strengthen bones, muscles, and tendons and also regulate body processes (i.e., blood pressure).
+Nutrients help build and strengthen bones, muscles, and tendons and also regulate body processes (e.g., blood pressure).
 Water is essential for growth, reproduction and good health.
 Macronutrients are consumed in relatively large quantities and include proteins, carbohydrates, and fats and fatty acids.
 Micronutrients – vitamins and minerals – are consumed in relatively smaller quantities, but are essential to body processes.
-The food guide pyramid is a pyramid-shaped guide of healthy foods divided into sections.
-Each section shows the recommended intake for each food group (i.e., protein, fat, carbohydrates and sugars).
+Food pyramids are a pyramid-shaped guides of healthy foods divided into sections.
+Each section shows the recommended intake for its respective food group (e.g., protein, fat, carbohydrates and sugars).
 Making healthy food choices can lower one's risk of heart disease and the risk of developing some types of cancer, and can help one maintain their weight within a healthy range.

 The Mediterranean diet is commonly associated with health-promoting effects.
 This is sometimes attributed to the inclusion of bioactive compounds such as phenolic compounds, isoprenoids and alkaloids.